awslabs/clickstream-analytics-on-aws/docs/en/faq.md

 ### I already enable data modeling on Redshift, so why can't I see the schema and tables created by this solution in the Redshift query editor?

 This solution creates a separate database and schema within your Amazon Redshift cluster for storing and processing clickstream events.
-By default, the schema, tables, and views are only owned by the user who created them and are not visible to users who log into the Redshift [query editor][redshift-query-editor].
+By default, the schema, tables, and views are only owned by the user who created them and are not visible to other users who log into the Redshift [query editor][redshift-query-editor].

 You could use the `superusers` or the `admin` of Redshift to view them.